-After your domain name is connected to CDN, the system will automatically assign you a CNAME domain name suffixed with
+After your domain name is connected to CDN, you will be given a CNAME domain name suffixed with

-.cdn.dnsv1.com which can be viewed on the Domain Management page in the CDN console.
-It cannot be accessed directly.
-Instead, you need to complete the CNAME configuration with the domain name service provider first.
+.cdn.dnsv1.com, which can be viewed on the Domain Management page in the CDN console.
+To make the CNAME domain name accessible, you need to complete the CNAME configuration at your domain name service provider first.
 When the configuration takes effect, you can use the CDN acceleration service.

-This document provides CNAME configuration directions on Tencent Cloud:
+This document provides CNAME configuration directions on Tencent Cloud and Alibaba Cloud:

 .will be automatically added after the domain name, which is normal.